vesaakerman/easy-manage-deposit/README.md

 1. Unzip the tarball to a directory of your choice, typically `/usr/local/`
-2. A new directory called easy-deposit-report-<version> will be created
+2. A new directory called easy-manage-deposit-<version> will be created
 3. Add the command script to your `PATH` environment variable by creating a symbolic link to it from a directory that is on the path, e.g.

-        ln -s /usr/local/easy-deposit-report-<version>/bin/easy-deposit-report /usr/bin
+        ln -s /usr/local/easy-manage-deposit-<version>/bin/easy-manage-deposit /usr/bin